dwyl/tidy/README.md

 ### More Features? 🔔

-Please note that our goal with this MVP is _not_ to have _all_ the features; again, it's _deliberately_  simple.<br />
+Please note that our goal with `tidy` is _not_ to have _all_ the features; again, it's _deliberately_  simple.<br />
 We will be adding _lots_ more features